-Megan Burtt was born and bred in Denver, CO.
-“I’ve always written songs,” she says.
+Rocky Mountain raised Singer-Songwriter Megan Burtt says “I’ve always written songs .
 “I took piano lessons when I was young, but when I picked up my dad’s old classical guitar, things took off.”
 Inspired by Joni Mitchell’s Blue, Burtt taught herself to play, dreaming of a musical career.
 “I didn’t know any girls who played music, but Blue, Bonnie Raitt’s Nick of Time and the women on the MTV videos I saw, let me know it was possible.”
+Megan now splits her time between Brooklyn, NY, Denver, CO and on the road.

 WINNER 2015 Best Singer/Songwriter Westword Music Awards